-Roof flashing is an essential way to prevent leaking through your roof.
-The flashing acts as a sealer between the joints in the roof.
+Roof flashing is an essential way to prevent leaks through your roof.
+The flashing acts as a sealer between the joints on the roof.

 Certain areas of your roof and walls become more susceptible to leaks and water damage.
 This is definitely true in the case of a dormer wall, roof valleys, skylight edges, and the chimney.
 In fact, wherever water runoff is heavy or where two surfaces meet, they will need roof flashing.

 Popular materials used for roof flashing include galvanized, copper, and aluminum.
 The most common material is galvanized sheet metal.
 DIY homeowners usually use aluminum flashing .
 Use copper if you want the look of a copper roof.

 Flashing forms through soldering, usually.
 However, there are a variety of different kinds of roof flashing.
 First off, you’ll see that the chimney flashing is located at the base of the chimney in multiple parts.
 Saddle flashing is around the bottom and sides and finished with saddle flashing around the top.
 Locate the flashing around the chimney.
 Finally, cap flashing is over the edges of the rest of the flashing.
 This keeps water out.